Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

   <figcaption>auth.lumidata.eu landing page</figcaption>
 </figure>

-Choose the correct authentication provider which for LUMI is "MyAccessID" and follow the authentication procedure.
+Choose the correct authentication provider which for most LUMI users is "MyAccessID" (users with a Finnish allocation can also use "CSC" or "HAKA"), and follow the authentication procedure.

 <figure>
   <img